breathetoprosper/banknote-classifier/README.md

 2. Create a database, and a table, and then upload a dataset to PgAdmin4 and import it into Python.
 3. Import the dataset directly into Python from UCI, but merge X and Y into a single Dataframe.

+# requirements.txt
+so later on you can use with docker